From the HW-16 manual:

-UPDATE: While I try to resolve the HW-16's receiver problems, I've been enjoying using the HW-16 as a transmitter while using my Drake 2-C as receiver and an MF-1708 "RF Sensing T/R Switch" to handle the transmit/receive switching duties.
+UPDATE: While I try to resolve the HW-16's receiver problems, I've been enjoying using the HW-16 as a transmitter, listening on my Drake 2-C / 2-CQ receiver, using an MF-1708 "RF Sensing T/R Switch" to smoothly handle the transmit/receive switching duties.
 (I've also used my Elecraft K2 and my Heathkit HW-8 as receiver with the HW-16.)

 I have received glowing reports on the quality of the HW-16's transmitted signal.